 - Use the “advanced recovery phrase” feature which allows you to add custom passphrases to your recovery phrase.
-By doing this, you will secure your recovery seed for even longer, because even if someone gets ahold of your recovery phrase, you still hold your custom passphrase, thus making it impossible for the attacker to access your coins.
+By doing this, you will secure your recovery seed for even longer, because even if someone gets ahold of your recovery phase, you still hold your custom passphrase, thus making it impossible for the attacker to access your coins.
 Trezor wallet supports this feature.

 - Memorize the recovery phrase using the mnemonic pegging technique.
 (See brain wallet.)

 - If you are extra paranoid and really worried about your Bitcoin funds, then you should store your key on cold storage options such as Cryptoseel.
 This will keep your key engraved on steel plates.

 - Put your Bitcoin recovery key into your will, or tell you, most-trusted family member, how to find your key in case you die.
 I am saying this because there have been such cases where a person dies and the inheritor has no idea how to unlock the Bitcoin funds that they have just inherited.
 This is dangerous territory, however, because if you have a significant amount of holdings, some people (even some trusted family members) may want to kill you to get that money.
 See this post.

 How To Secure Your Bitcoin For Hundreds (And Thousands) Of Years

 I cannot stress more that your seed key is everything when it comes to keeping your Bitcoin secure.